 Phoebe Bridgers & Mandy Moore Have More To Say After Ryan Adams Allegations, As More Women In Music Speak Out

-After seven women and more than a dozen associates detailed singer-songwriter Ryan Adams’ alleged pattern of sexual misconduct and emotionally manipulative behaviour to the New York Times, more women in the industry have come forward to condemn Adams.
+After seven women and more than a dozen associates detailed singer-songwriter Ryan Adams’ alleged pattern of sexual misconduct and emotionally manipulative behavior to the New York Times, more women in the industry have come forward to condemn Adams.
 He denies the accusations.

 Musician Phoebe Bridgers, who was among the original seven to speak to the NYT, elaborated on her thoughts, feelings, and the support she has received from those around her since the news broke.
 “It’s been a weird week and I wanted to say a couple things.
 Thank you from my whole fucking heart to my friends, my bands, my mom.
 They all supported and validated me,” Bridgers shared in a note on Twitter.
 “They told me that what had happened was fucked up and wrong, and that I was right to feel weird about it.
 I couldn’t have done it without them.”